background 0background 1background 2background 3

 The Secondary Education Credential Program at Cal Poly Humboldt is a two semester course of study starting each Fall semester and concluding after the Spring semester.
 By completing our 38-unit professional education program, candidates can obtain a Single Subject Preliminary Credential from the California Commission on Teacher Credentialing, qualifying them for secondary education teaching positions, primarily in grades 7-12.

 The coursework in the Fall semester prepares student teachers for full-time fieldwork in the Spring semester.
-Student teachers take on teaching responsibilities in the spring and stay at their school site placement until the end of the public school semester in June.
+Student teachers take on teaching responsibilities in the Spring and stay at their school site placement until the end of the public school semester in June.

 Local/In-Person

 This one-year format includes fieldwork in the classroom of a credentialed teacher in Humboldt County, with courses completed in-person at Cal Poly Humboldt.
 This format is for those residing between Ferndale and Trinidad.
 The program begins in the Fall and is completed after Spring semester.
+A student in this program must be available from early to mid August through the end of the academic year of the local school where the student is placed (early to mid June) We do not recommend this program for those who need to work while obtaining a credential.

 Distance/Online

 This one-year format allows you to complete fieldwork in the classroom of a credentialed teacher in your local area while attending courses synchronously via Zoom.
 There is no requirement to visit Cal Poly Humboldt at any time during the program.
 We are committed to offering educational opportunities to individuals living in remote areas of California, where access to other teacher preparation programs is limited.
 The program begins in the Fall and is completed after Spring semester.
+A student in this program must be available from early to mid August through the end of the academic year of the local school where the student is placed (early to mid June) We do not recommend this program for those who need to work while obtaining a credential.

 Intern